Parameter-wise co-clustering for high-dimensional data: Introduction

 The remainder of this paper is laid out as follows.
-Section ~2 presents a detailed background on high dimensional clustering techniques as well as details on traditional co-clustering using the Gaussian distribution.
-Section ~3 presents the new model, parameter estimation, model selection criterion, and a non-exhaustive search algorithm for model selection.
-In Sections ~4 and 5, we look at the performance of the algorithms and parameter estimation as well as comparing the proposed model with traditional co-clustering on some synthetic datasets and on a real dataset respectively.
-We end with a discussion of the results (Section ~6).
+Section~2 presents a detailed background on high dimensional clustering techniques as well as details on traditional co-clustering using the Gaussian distribution.
+Section~3 presents the new model, parameter estimation, model selection criterion, and a non-exhaustive search algorithm for model selection.
+In Sections~4 and~5, synthetic and real datasets are considered for algorithm evaluation, classification performance, model selection performance, and comparison with traditional co-clustering.
+We conclude with a discussion of the results (Section~6).